- Best All Equity All in One ETFs

 There’s a key fact to understand when it comes to understanding human beings, basic math, and investment returns: We really suck at passively sticking to a simple index investing strategy.

-As Millionaire Teacher author Andrew Hallam recently pointed out in his Globe and Mail article, human beings are generally pretty good at sabotaging their investment returns EVEN AFTER they commit themselves to being couch potato investors.
-He sites US-based data from target-date funds in the USA, which are similar in many ways to our all-in-one ETF portfolios.
+As Millionaire Teacher author Andrew Hallam and many others have written about over the years, human beings are generally pretty good at sabotaging their investment returns EVEN AFTER they commit themselves to being couch potato investors.

 If you want more evidence that we’re really bad at following the basic passive investing rules that we set out for ourselves, there was a report released in 2017 called “Abusing ETFs” that used German data to paint a picture of investors being tempted to overweight one index ETF over another.
 The temptation to try and “bet a little more” on your home country’s stock market, or emerging market stock markets, or to “tweak” your bond risk profile for example, is just a little too great.